MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-cluster-registration.md

 ## Upgrade Arc agent on cluster servers

-With Azure Stack HCI, version 21H2, to automatically update the Arc agent when a new version is available, make sure the cluster servers are configured with Microsoft Update.
+Starting with Azure Stack HCI, version 21H2, to automatically update the Arc agent when a new version is available, make sure the cluster servers are configured with Microsoft Update.
 For more information, see [Microsoft Update configuration](/azure/azure-arc/servers/manage-agent#windows-agent).

 Follow these steps to upgrade Arc agent on cluster servers: